programmfabrik/fylr-gitbook/for-system-administrators/installation/README.md

 ## Linux
 * Instructions: [Linux](linux-docker-compose.md)
 * Uses docker-compose.
-* Contains 3rd party tools for preview thumbnails.
+* 3rd party tools for preview thumbnails are pre-packaged.
 * If unsure, use this method when installing yourself.
 * We offer maintenance contracts and hosting contracts for this variant.